refinedev/refine/documentation/docs/useStepsForm.md

 ```

 :::tip
-In this example, we're building a page for creating new resources and using `<Create>` component.
+In this example, we're building a page for creating new resources using `<Create>` component.
 You can build an edit page with `<Edit>` component, without modifying any code in the rest of this example.
 :::

 To help your user navigate between pages in your form, you can use action buttons.
 Your navigation buttons should use `gotoStep` function that was previously returned from the `useStepsForm` hook.